Comparisons with Other Test Runners

 Web Test Runner

 @web/test-runner runs tests inside a headless browser, providing the same execution environment as your web application without the need for mocking out browser APIs or the DOM.
 This also makes it possible to debug inside a real browser using the devtools, although there is no UI shown for stepping through the test, as there is in Cypress tests.
 There is a watch mode, but it is not as intelligent as that of vitest, and may not always re-run the tests you want.
-To use @web/test-runner with a vite project, there is a plugin, although certain features such as changing the viewport size in a test are not currently working. @web/test-runner does not include assertion or mocking libraries, so it is up to you to add them.
+To use @web/test-runner with a vite project, use @remcovaes/web-test-runner-vite-plugin. @web/test-runner does not include assertion or mocking libraries, so it is up to you to add them.